nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/design/build_procedures.md

 ## List ##
 This resource acts as a container for the procedures.
 The following is an example of the main elements used:

-- identifier - uniquely identifies this list of conditions (UUIDs)
+- identifier - uniquely identifies this list of procedures (UUIDs)
 - status - should always be "current"
 - mode - should always be "snapshot"
 - subject - a reference to the patient whose procedure list this is